‘Big shoes for me to fill’, says Gill as Virat, Rohit make ODI return

-All eyes in Perth are on Virat Kohli and Rohit Sharma as the two India stalwarts prepare for the opening one-day international against Australia on Sunday, marking the first national team outing for the pair since winning the ICC Champions Trophy in March.
+PERTH: All eyes in Perth are on Virat Kohli and Rohit Sharma as the two India stalwarts prepare for the opening One-day International against Australia on Sunday, marking the first national team outing for the pair since winning the Champions Trophy in March.

 Gill has already captained at T20I and Test level, but the upcoming three-match series will be the first time he has led in ODIs, where he averages nearly 60 with the bat.

-Australia captain Mitch Marsh acknowledged that India’s two returning batters are partly responsible for an expected bumper crowd at the 60,000-seat Perth Stadium, which is nearing a sell-out despite a forecast of rain.
+Australia captain Mitch Marsh acknowledged that India’s two returning batsmen are partly responsible for an expected bumper crowd at the 60,000-seat Perth Stadium, which is nearing a sell-out despite a forecast of rain.

 “A lot of people are going to come and watch them.
 If it is their last time on Australian soil, I hope they enjoy it,” the 33-year-old said, before cheekily adding that he would prefer “not too much good cricket from them”.